Run a simulation.

 Environment & Files

-properties, or with the -env
+of a stack or model, or with the -env

-environment variables are passed by the simer
+Environment variables are passed by the simer

 tool to the ModelC runtime in

-environment variables first, and then
+the order that they are defined: stack environment variables first, and then

-variables, and lastly those specified via the -env
+model environment variables, and lastly those specified via the -env

-Example with Env & Files
+Example Stack with Environment & Files Specified

 simulation.yaml